Queen Chrysalis: My Little Pony: Friendship Is Magic

 Chrysalis first appears in the second season finale "A Canterlot Wedding", where she impersonates Princess Cadance and imprisoned her in the caves beneath Canterlot.
 Having disguised herself to infiltrate Cadance and Shining Armor’s wedding, Chrysalis planned to feed on Shining Armor's love and use him to lower Canterlot's magical defenses, allowing her changeling army to invade and conquer the city.
 Her plan is ultimately foiled when Cadance is freed and she and Shining Armor use the power of their love to repel Chrysalis and her army from Canterlot.

 Chrysalis returns in later seasons, continuing to plot against Equestria and seeking revenge against those who thwarted her initial invasion.
 She appears in various episodes either directly or through her changeling subjects, maintaining her role as one of the series' primary villains.

-In the ninth season, Chrysalis teams up with Lord Tirek and Cozy Glow to launch a final assault on Equestria.
-In the series finale, "The Ending of the End", they use the magic of the Bewitching Bell to make themselves all-powerful and take over Equestria, but are eventually defeated by Twilight and her friends, and turned into stone as punishment for their crimes.
+In the ninth season, Chrysalis forms an alliance with Lord Tirek and Cozy Glow to conquer Equestria.
+In the series finale, they use the magic of the Bewitching Bell to grant themselves immense power and temporarily succeed in overtaking Equestria.
+However, they are eventually defeated by Twilight and her friends, and turned into stone as punishment for their crimes by Celestia, Luna, and Discord.